-- 4.1 Community eco-credit groups are set up through two distinct phases: (1) a land or seascape demonstration phase, possibly targeting 5-10 groups, used to assess whether the methodology is appropriate to a new local context and adjusting if necessary, and (2) a replication phase where the validated approach is rolled-out within a landscape. - 4.2 Current experience suggests indicative initial costs are approximately USD 170/participant over three years during a pilot phase and USD 90/participant during replication.
+- 4.1 Community eco-credit groups are set up through two distinct phases: (1) a land or seascape demonstration phase, possibly targeting 5-10 groups, used to assess whether the methodology is appropriate to a new local context and adjusting if necessary, and (2) a replication phase where the validated approach is rolled-out within a landscape. - 4.2 Current data taken from several implementation sites suggests a set-up cost of USD 170/participant over three years during a landscape pilot or demonstration phase, and USD 90/participant at a replication stage or USD 10 annually over 10 years.